benbarth/wait/README.md

 // Download is done
 ```

+## NuGet
+The latest release can be found on NuGet. https://www.nuget.org/packages/wait

 ## Found a bug?
 Whoops!
-You can log an issue here: https://github.com/benbarth/wait/issues.
+You can log the issue here: https://github.com/benbarth/wait/issues.

 ## Contribute
-If you have a bug fix or performance improvement you can submit a pull request here: https://github.com/benbarth/wait/pulls.
+If you would like to contribute a bug fix or performance improvement you can submit a pull request here: https://github.com/benbarth/wait/pulls.